 Hard copies (paper) are available from the Information Victoria Bookshop and for viewing at the EPA Victoria Library.
 EPA has also published an explanation of the policy, Policy Impact Assessment – Waste Management Policy (Siting, Design and Management of Landfills) (publication 968).

 Waste Management Policy (Solid Fuel Heating)

 The burning of wood (solid fuel) for home heating is a significant source of air pollution in Victoria in the winter months.
 This policy aims to improve air quality and protect the environment, human health and amenity by reducing emissions from solid fuel heating.
-It requires that all solid fuel heaters manufactured and sold in Victoria be certified to comply with the Australian Standard (AS/NZS 4013).
+It requires all solid fuel heaters manufactured and sold in Victoria to be certified to comply with the Australian Standard (AS/NZS 4013).
 When installed and operated correctly, solid fuel heaters that comply with this standard produce significantly less emissions than non-compliant heaters.

 The policy also contains measures to improve the use and operating practices of solid fuel heating appliances already installed in homes.
 This includes community information and education campaigns that are aimed at assisting householders with these appliances to reduce their smoke emissions.